Ashukla011/movies_recommendation_system/README.md

  **1. Introduction**

 The **Movie Recommendation System** is a web application that suggests movies to users based on their preferences.
 It uses **Dijkstra’s Algorithm** to find the most similar movies based on genres and cast.
-The system is built using **Django** and **Flask** for the backend, a JSON file for storing movie data, and a Python Streamlit / PyQt / Tkinter for the frontend.
+The system is built using **Django** and **Flask** for the backend, a JSON file for storing movie data, and a Python Streamlit for the frontend.

  ### some basic command are
  first colne the project to run in local system